tdimino/SocialAGI/README.md

 - How do I manage dialog and cognitive memory?
 - How do I get away from boring technical details and instead sculpt personalities?

+## !!!
+WARNING !!!

+Our intent is to empower developers with an incredible tool.
+This means that the tools in this project allow for logically consistent modeling of nearly any cognitive mind or mental processes, including across the full range of human emotion.

+If you are developing a soul, speaking to one, or deploying in production, there are application-dependent risks you should consider.
+In one case, if you just lost your grandparent, a virtual version of your grandparent might be exactly what you need.
+For another person, this soul recreation might be deeply troubling.

+The technology is quite new and creating a soul, especially one modeled on a real person (living or dead) can have unforseen consequences to those talking with it, and we take no responsibility for anything that might happen.

+While developer tools are on our roadmap to help mitigate these risks, we do not currently offer any solutions.
+Please take appropriate precautions when using the technology in this project.

+As made clear in the license, the software is provided without any form of warranty or liability of any kind.

 ## Hosted example

 Check out [Meet Samantha](http://meetsamantha.ai)